Bush Morning Glory: Keeps its “Cool”

 Should You Fertilize?

-There’s no need to fertilize bush morning glory, they get all the nutrients they need from the desert soil.
-But if you keep one in a pot, fertilize lightly a few times a year when it’s actively growing.
+There’s no need to fertilize bush morning glory, it gets all the nutrients it needs from the desert soil.
+But if you keep one in a pot, fertilize it lightly a few times a year when it’s actively growing.

 How to Prune